hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/carbon-tracker.md

 Additions/changes to the NetEmissionTokenNetwork contract:
 - Role `REGISTERED_INDUSTRY`: new industry actors, self assigned or admin elected
 - Role `REGISTERED_INDUSTRY_DEALER`: elected by admin as official Carbon Token industry dealers
-- Mapping `_transferredBalances` allows CarbonTracker contract to check that the  balances of a tokenId transffered by a given address do not exceed what was reported in NET.
+- Mapping `_transferredBalances` allows CarbonTracker contract to check that the  balances of a tokenId transferred by a given address do not exceed what was reported in NET.
 - mapping `carbonTransferNonce`:
     - prevent processing of carbon token transfers (tokenTypeID=4) multiple times.
     - Used in getTransferHash (see below)
     - Increment in `_beforeTokenTransfer()` hook.
 When `approveCarbon` is true require `verifySignature()` (see below).
-- Modifier `consumerOrDealer(address from,address to)`: modifer for from and to addresses.
+- Modifier `consumerOrDealer(address from,address to)`: modifier for from and to addresses.
     - `from!=address(0)`: if not minting require sender is consumerOrDealer
     - `to!=address(0)`: if not burning require receiver is consumerOrDealer
 - function `_beforeTokenTransfer()` hook: